smpolson/clogit/README.md

     LL = np.sum(np.subtract(LL_p1, LL_p2), axis = 0)
     return LL
 ```
-^^ This above snippet is not in the code, but I just wanted to include it in case it is important in the future.
 Again, here is the function (equaiton (7) from Allison and Christakis (1994)), which Stata references:
 $$\log(L) = \sum_{i = 1}^n \sum_{j = 1}^{J_i} \mu_{ij} - \sum_{i = 1}^n \sum_{j = 1}^{J_i} \log \left[ \sum_{k = 1}^{J_i} \delta_{ijk} \exp(\mu_{ik}) \right]$$
-where $\delta_{ijk} = 1$ if the rank of horse k is worse than (or equal to) the rank of horse j in race i.
+where $\delta_{ijk} = 1$ if the rank of horse k is worse than (or equal to) the rank of horse j in race i.\
+\
+Instead, right now the structure of the code is to calculate LL and the derivatives for the "race for first" and subsequently the "race for second".
+In order to do so, the "place" variable imported from Stata is 2 if the given horse won, 1 if the horse placed second, and 0 otherwise.
+Note that the code is currently compatible with a simple "win" variable equivalent to the clogit case as well as the "place" variable specified exactly as in the previous sentence.
+It is not difficult to make it compatible with "place" variable of any format (where the best place is given the highest value etc.), meaning to also take into account third place etc., I just have not done this yet.\
+\
+To calculate LL + partial derivative values for the "race for second", I simply remove horses that won from the data, and put this back in to the corresponding clogit functions.
+Here is this "data prep" step:
 ```
 def data_prep(value, model, group, ranks):
     opponents2 = np.where(ranks != value, 1, 0).flatten()